renato-umeton/aitampermonkey/README.md

 # AI Tampermonkey Bookmarklet Menu

-_An AI in your corner, wherever you go._
+_All AIs in your corner, wherever you are._

 ![](docs/screenshots/iphone.gif)